udelcodes/udelcodes.github.io/cyber1/steps-to-bruteforce.md

 Go to the web terminal [here](https://cslabs.app/).

+## Login to CSLabs

+ - Sign into CyberSecLabs using a valid email address or a google account.
+ - Once signed in, on the top left select the LESSONS tab
+ - Select the "term" lesson to access the terminal for today.

 After you type a command, remember to press the *enter* key on your keyboard to run it.

 To keep your files neat, make a new directory using the *mkdir* command.